waveform-computing/oliphant/docs/merge.rst

     :param dest_key: The primary or unique key on the destination table which will be used for matching existing records.
 Defaults to the primary key if omitted.

+    Removes rows from the table identified by *target_schema* and *target_table* if those rows do not also exist in the table identified by *source_schema* and *source_table*, based on the primary or unique key of the target table named by *dest_key*.
+If the schema parameters are omitted they default to the current schema.
+If the *dest_key* parameter is omitted it defaults to the primary key of the target table.

+    Columns of the two tables will be matched by name, *not* by position.
+All columns specified in *dest_key* must exist in the source table.